Trenchless Technologies Resource Page

 - Trenchless Technology

-- Provide guidance on the DEPs requirements for use of any trenchless technology installation method.
+- Provides guidance on the DEPs requirements for use of any trenchless technology installation method.

-- Outline the steps and options to consider, and implement as appropriate, when proposing to use a trenchless technology installation method on any portion of a project.
+- Outlines the steps and options to consider, and implement as appropriate, when proposing to use a trenchless technology installation method on any portion of a project.

-- Standardize the information gathered, analyzed, and presented as part of a permit application and is intended to improve, and make consistent, the preparation of PPC plans.
+- Standardizes the information gathered, analyzed, and presented as part of a permit application and is intended to improve, and make consistent, the preparation of PPC plans.

 Overall, the implementation of this TGD should reduce Inadvertent Returns, reduce impacts to water supplies, improve consistency in PPC plans, and reduce conflicts between the applicant and Department.